devExponent/ScholarJoint/README.md

 # 📖 Scholarjoint

-**A role-based conference & journal management portal — built for Authors, Reviewers, and Conference Admins.**
+**A conference and journal management portal for the people who actually run one: admins, reviewers, and the authors submitting their work.**

-*Submit abstracts, assign reviewers, collect feedback, and manage the whole review pipeline from one place.*
+*From "here's my abstract" to "congratulations, you're in the proceedings," all in one place.*

 [![React](https://img.shields.io/badge/React-19-149eca?logo=react&logoColor=white)](https://react.dev)
 [![TypeScript](https://img.shields.io/badge/TypeScript-6.0-3178c6?logo=typescript&logoColor=white)](https://www.typescriptlang.org)